h-omer/neo4j-versioner-core/README.md

 ## Feedback

 We would appreciate your feedback about our Versioner Core, how to improve and fix (we hope not so many! :see_no_evil:) any bad things.
 Say yours in the [issue](https://github.com/h-omer/neo4j-versioner-core/issues) section.

+## Buy us a coffee :coffee:

+This project is developed during our free time, and our free time is mostly during evening/night!
+So coffee is really helpful during our sessions :sweat_smile:.
+If you want to help us with that, you can buy us some :coffee: thanks to [PayPal](https://www.paypal.me/mfalcier/2)!